HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Routing.md

 ```

 # Resource routes
 - Think of them as side-effect routes.
-Preferred in use cases for URLs that don't return UI, e.g. use the path `/images/some-image-id` to get an image.
+Preferred in use cases for ***URLs that don't return UI***, e.g. use the path `/images/some-image-id` to get an image.
 These kind of route requests expect JSON, or plaintext, or an image.
 In some cases these requests could be non-GET requests as well.
 - Resource routes are designed to be standalone and handle their own data fetching, which means that the [`loader`](https://remix.run/docs/en/main/route/loader) in the `app/root.tsx` will not be run whenever we access a resource route.
-- A quick tip to differentiate between a regular route and a resource route is that the resource route's definition file doesn't have a `export default` component in it.
+- A quick tip to differentiate between a regular route and a resource route is that the resource route's definition file ***doesn't*** have a `export default` component in it.

 # Links
 - Use the `<Links/>` component to dynamically access the HTML `<link/>` tags from anywhere in your project (that being said, in those files that don't have access to the `<head/>` tag).
 For example, you can use the `links` to apply [[Routing#Resource routes |resource routes]] from any page, in this case, all the text from the `user/username` will be red, but its sibling route, e.g. `/users/username/notes` is unaffected: